 Chef Anumitra Ghosh Dastidar’s Home-Grown Adventure

-At the Mapusa morning market in Goa, Chef Anumitra Ghosh Dastidar pauses near a long tuber with tough skins.
+At the Mapusa morning market in Goa, Chef Anumitra Ghosh Dastidar pauses near a long tuber with tough skin.
 The vegetable had made her stop her otherwise fluid choreography through the market, in which she moves between fish stalls and vegetable sellers as if in a music video – arms reaching for fresh greens, questions being asked to vendors about their catch.
 The rest of us (the photographer Tenzing Dakpa, his assistant Brita Boruah and I) have flung ourselves through the market’s reaches, pointing to the different produce that resonates with our childhoods, buying plump stalks of ginger and shouting things like “Look at this round, green lemon!” across vegetable sellers, some amused and others annoyed with the noisy bunch that had suddenly entered their market.
 It is a sleepy day, but the marketplace is alive in bright Technicolor.
 Large stalks of green spinach nestle in black plastic baskets.
 Fresh fish with swollen eyes sit invitingly among the regulars who come for tea and a chat, and not only purchases.
 The ice between us has been broken, mostly credited to Dastidar’s tranquil, easy manner of inducting people into her world.
 Her persona is ageless, a mix of excitement and wisdom that animates our whole day.
 An hour ago, when we met, she made polite conversation outside the gates of her restaurant – mentioning to the photographer that she had seen his work, rattling off vegetable names in Assamese to his assistant and talking to me about her time in Delhi.

 Dastidar takes slow steps through the market’s expanse, stepping off her path to ask questions about a certain red spinach, which I later learn is the now-trendy amaranth, or wondering out loud why small potatoes don’t sell as much as large ones.
 “This is madi, she instructs patiently as if she is our guide.
 This has been her demeanour throughout; on the drive here, she had guided our route manually, telling me to put my phone away and enjoy the view.
 “Anyway, Google doesn’t know,” she had smiled as she asked us stories of our childhood.
 “Take a right from here.
 And look on the left – that is Xavier Cafe.
 Great beef cutlets,” she said, getting us excited at the prospect of the bakeries we would visit later, urging us to go from strangers that had just met to friends making plans for a beer and snack.